oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyMEF.md

 If skin color mattered, ToshyMEF is white.

 ToshyMEF is the older sister to [ToshyFEN](ToshyFEN.md).
 They almost look similar except to their controller, where ToshyFEN has the newer "Lite-Vision plus" one.
+Also a British from England.

 ToshyMEF is quite durable, but not as durable as compared to [ToshyFEN](ToshyFEN.md).
 ToshyMEF is also quite capable, but not as strong as ToshyFEN.
 ToshyMEF can even subdue [VXU](VXU.md) like ToshyFEN, and even subdue ToshyFEN if needed.